kelvn-dev/documentation-hub/message-queue/kafka.md

 - after a certain time period (time-based retention)
 - reach max message size of partition (size-based retention)

 Kafka guarantees ordering within a partition, but not across partitions.
-If message order matters, must ensure those messages go to the same partition by using a message key
+If message order matters, must ensure those messages go to the same partition by using a message key (hash(key) % number_of_partitions)

 Offset is an index pointing to the latest consumed message, used to keep a track of which messages have already been consumed.
 So if a consumer were to go down, this offset value would help us know exactly from where the consumer has to start consuming events